 With that premise as a starting point, Hughes is launching Jumo later this year.
 In its simplest form, it will be an attempt to foster more long-term and sustainable relationships between the people and organizations that are working to make a difference, affecting social change on the ground in places like Haiti, post earthquake.

+According to a Mashable report, to accomplish this task of targeting the right people for the right organizations, Hughes indicates his platform will be broken down into three main components: Find, Follow and Support.
 First, Jumo will assist in finding non-profit organizations by learning the types of causes that interest people.
 Second, the site will then help those prospective volunteers follow those organizations by receiving a stream of updates about the work they’re doing and how that work is affecting real people.
 And thirdly, it will enable people to take substantive action by donating money, time, energy and their knowledge.

 At Acumen Fund's *spark event held this past June, Hughes outlined how he sees this social network coming together.